riscv-steel/riscv-steel/docs/source/getting-started.md

 * **Digilent** [**Arty A7**](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual)

 * **Digilent** [**Cmod A7**](https://digilent.com/reference/programmable-logic/cmod-a7/reference-manual)

-??? question "What if I don't have any of these boards?"

-    If you do not have any of these boards try implementing `rvsteel-soc.v` (located at `riscv-steel/hardware/`) in your FPGA.
-This file contains RISC-V Steel SoC top module.

-    We are creating versions of this guide for other platforms so please let us know which FPGA you use by answering our [poll](https://github.com/riscv-steel/riscv-steel/discussions/10) on GitHub.

 Also, make sure you have the following software installed on your computer: